vwellmo57/CircuitPython/README.md

     for j in range(65535, 0, -1): #counts from 65535 down to 0 and then writes it to the LED analog_out.value = j
 ```
 Our variable counts up, but once it reaches 6000, it multiplies it by a negative and it counts down until it reaches 2000, where it begins to count up.
 I learned how to use the new board as well as a fist step into Circuit Python.
 I completed the assignment by using my arduino experince and translating it to Circuit Python.
+Looking back I think I did everythig fine by just looking at online guides.

 ## Circuit Python Servo:
 ### Objective